iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 And there would exists a point $p=(x, x^*) \in \text{gph}(\tilde T)$, so that by monotonicity of $\tilde T$, we have $\forall (y, y^*) \in \text{gph}(T)$, $\langle x - x^*, y - y^*\rangle \ge 0$.
 Because $\text{gph}(T)\subseteq \text{gph}(\tilde T)$.

-To show $\implies$, it can be done by the definition of a maximally monotone operator.
+To show $\implies$, it can be done by the definition of a maximally monotone operator, or a contrapositive argument as well.